 The Juno Beach Centre emphasized D-Day by embarking on a new project: “contemporary archaeology”.
 Juno Park, a public space of the town of Courseulles-sur-Mer, holds many remnants of the war that are disappearing under the sand as the years go by.
 In the coming years, the Juno Beach Centre will be working on excavating underground galleries in Juno Park in order to include them in the guided beach tour.
 The starting point of this endeavour was showcased in a 2011 BBC documentary program called “Dig WWII”.

 In collaboration with the town, the Juno Beach Centre organised 6 excavation work sites to rehabilitate the German tunnels.
-In 2012, teams of volunteers have cleared approximately 20 tons of sand.
+In 2012 and 2013, teams of volunteers have cleared approximately 20 tons of sand.
 The physical traces left by the occupation, the construction of the Atlantic Wall and the D-Day landings are a common heritage that must be safeguarded.
 These tunnels were made accessible to the public in April 2014, in time for the 70th anniversary of the D-Day Landings.